At a Glance

 ✨Tip Number 2

 Engage with local conservation groups or community events related to river health.
-Networking with like-minded individuals can provide valuable insights and may even lead to recommendations for your application.
+Networking with like-minded individuals can provide valuable insights and may even lead to recommendations or support for your application.

 ✨Tip Number 3

-Familiarise yourself with the common invasive species in the area, such as Himalayan Balsam and Floating Pennywort.
-Understanding their impact on the local ecosystem will demonstrate your commitment to the role and your readiness to take action.
+Familiarise yourself with the types of invasive species mentioned in the job description, such as Himalayan Balsam and Floating Pennywort.
+Understanding their impact on local ecosystems will demonstrate your commitment to the role and your readiness to take action.

 ✨Tip Number 4